rouyng/sendafd/TEMPLATES.md

 #### afd.footer
 Section object that duplicated the last section in afd.sections

+### afd_json object
+When the template is rendered with the `-w` flag, the NWS API JSON response containing the area forecast discussion is passed to the template and made available as afd_json.
+See [the NWS API documentation](https://www.weather.gov/documentation/services-web-api#/default/product) for a description of the JSON response.

 ## Template locations
 sendAFD searches for templates in the `templates` subdirectory.
 Any custom templates you wish to use should be located here.